mganss/AsyncPluggableProtocol/README.md

 Browser.DocumentText = html;
 ```

-The `ResourceProtocol` class in the example above implements the the following interface to deliver embedded resources to the browser control:
+The `ResourceProtocol` class in the example above implements the following interface to deliver embedded resources to the browser control:

 ```C#
 public interface IProtocol